-This section presents the actions taken during 2015 toward requirements in the Settlement Agreement and PacifiCorp's 30-year license for the Bear River Hydroelectric Project, as defined in the FERC's Order Approving Settlement Agreement and Issuing New License from December 22, 2003.
+This section presents the actions taken during 2017 toward requirements in the Settlement Agreement and PacifiCorp's 30-year license for the Bear River Hydroelectric Project, as defined in the FERC's Order Approving Settlement Agreement and Issuing New License from December 22, 2003.
 The agreed-upon schedule for implementing PM&E measures is described in Exhibit 1 of the Settlement Agreement.
 A modified schedule was proposed and approved in the Implementation Plan prepared for the Bear River Project.

 The PM&E schedule of measures in the Settlement Agreement was modified due to requirements in the new license.
 With each annual report, an implementation schedule for the upcoming year will be presented that updates and replaces the implementation schedule filed with the Implementation Plan May 28, 2004, and the schedule included in the previous annual report.
-The 2016 Implementation Schedule is included in Appendix H of this report.
+The 2018 Implementation Schedule is included in Appendix H of this report.

-A discussion of the activities associated with each of the PM&E measures is presented in Table 3.1-1 by License Article for the report period January - December 2015.
-A description of funding amounts deposited and disbursed during 2015 is provided in Section 4.0 - Funding.
+A discussion of the activities associated with each of the PM&E measures is presented in Table 3.1-1 by License Article for the report period January - December 2017.
+A description of funding amounts deposited and disbursed during 2017 is provided in Section 4.0 - Funding.

-License Article Accomplishments 2015 Comments Future Plans 2016 401 2014 Annual Report was filed with the FERC February 24, 2015.
+License Article Accomplishments 2017 Comments Future Plans 2018 401 2016 Annual Report was filed with the FERC February 28, 2017.
 Annual Report preparation and filing.
 To include studies and reports completed along with accounting for funds.
-2015 Annual Report filed before March 1, 2016.
-402 Environmental Coordination Committee meetings were conducted on January 21, February 18 & 19, April 15, June 17, August 7, October 21, and December 9.
+2017 Annual Report filed before March 1, 2018.
+402 Environmental Coordination Committee meetings were conducted on January 18, February 15, April 19, June 21, September 20, and December 6.
 ECC meetings were facilitated by PacifiCorp.
-Meetings are expected to continue on approximately a bi-monthly schedule through 2016.
+Meetings are expected to continue on approximately a bi-monthly schedule through 2018.
 The main agenda items for regular meetings will be grant administration for the habitat enhancement and land and water acquisition fund, along with the Bonneville cutthroat trout conservation hatchery program.
 403 No new actions.
 IDFG released the first Bonneville cutthroat trout produced at the hatchery at Kackley Springs April 20, 2011.
 IDFG provided a final report of broodstock development activities dated January 24, 2012.
 This license article is complete.
-404 In spring of 2015, IDFG released 11,986 Bonneville cutthroat trout that were raised in 2014.
-An additional 17,365 were released in fall.
-A total of 29,351 BCT were produced during 2014 for release in 2015.
+404 In 2017, IDFG released 14,823 hatchery-produced Bonneville cutthroat trout into Trout Creek, Whiskey Creek, Alder Creek, Kackley Spring, Kackley Pond, Harris Spring and the Bear River.
+A total of 14,701 BCT were produced during 2017 for release in 2018.
 A Conservation Hatchery Agreement was executed with IDFG March 13, 2011.
 The Conservation Hatchery Program commenced December 22, 2011.
 IDFG will continue to produce Bonneville cutthroat trout at the Grace Hatchery.
-Conservation hatchery support payment will be made in 2016.
-405 Funding requests were rated and ranked by subcommittee at a March 18 meeting and approved by the ECC at the April 15 meeting.
-Nine habitat enhancement projects were approved for funding during 2015: Screen Tender 2015 Davis Diversion and Fish Screen Improvements Alleman Exclosure Fencing Springs Alternative Analysis Whiskey Creek Spawning Channel Kackley Creek Renovation Georgetown Summit Corral Relocation SNP Markers for Bear River BCT Additional Funding - Stauffer and Spring Creek Fencing.
-Subcommittee is scheduled to evaluate new projects March 18, 2016, and will present recommendations to the ECC at its April 20, 2016 meeting.
+Conservation hatchery support payment will be made in 2018.
+405 Funding requests were rated and ranked by subcommittee at a March 15 meeting and approved by the ECC at the April 19 meeting.
+Five habitat enhancement projects were approved for funding during 2017: Fish Screen Tender 2017 Screen Repair Set Aside Bitton Bear River Water Supply Cove Broodstock Ponds - additional funding Nichols Whiskey Creek Reclamation Planning (later cancelled) Kempton Stauffer Creek Culvert Subcommittee is scheduled to evaluate new projects March 21, 2018, and will present recommendations to the ECC at its April 18, 2018 meeting.